Selected Mass Communication Websites

 Politifact – A resource for checking on the truth and veracity of statements and comments made by elected politicians including the President.
 PolitiFact is owned by the nonprofit Poynter Institute for Media Studies.

-Newseum – Daily Newspapers front pages – Formerly a museum located halfway between the Capitol and the white House, the Newseum closed 12/31/2019.
-This is a link to an ongoing project to illustrate a sample of what is being reported by newspapers throughout America.
+Today’s Front Pages – Formerly hosted by the Newseum, a now closed museum in Washinton DC, this is a link to an ongoing project to illustrate a sample of what is being reported by newspapers throughout America.

 Center for Media and Social Impact – Located at the American University’s School of Communication in Washington, D.C., the CMSI “is an innovation lab and research center that creates, studies and showcases media for social impact.”
 Some of the areas of focus include independent, documentary, entertainment, and public media areas.